-"The CDA gave me so much knowledge of children and how to do the job," Elba Menjivar, a teacher at Bell Multicultural Child Development Center in Washington D.C., said.
+"The CDA gave me so much knowledge of children and how to do the job," Elba Menjivar, a teacher at Washington's Bell child development center, said.
 Studying for her bachelor's degree, she added: "Without the CDA, it would have been more difficult in college-and the university gave me six credits."

 Without the CDA, it would have been more difficult in college-and the university gave me 6 credits.